top of page

 • Stability over time

 No OS hooks.
-No SIM signalling.
+No SIM signaling.
 No personal data.
-Just pure, real‑world experience.
+Just pure, real-world experience.

 Why eSIM Providers Need This Visibility